top of page

 Andersen, J.P., Papazoglou, K., Weerasinghe, A., Pitel, M., Sohbati, N., & Collins, P. (2016, August).
 Scenario-based SWAT Training Results in Realistic Physiological Arousal and Performance Gains.
 Poster Presentation at the 2016 Conference of the American Psychological Association, Denver, CO.

 Andersen, J.P., Papazoglou, K., & Collins, P. (2016, January).
 Psychobiological Evidence of Risk and Resilience among Law Enforcement Officers: Implications for Optimal Performance during Stress.
-Oral Presentation at the Department of National Defence, Toronto Research Centre of Defence Research and Development Canada, Toronto, ON, Canada.
+Oral Presentation at the Department of National Defense, Toronto Research Centre of Defense Research and Development Canada, Toronto, ON, Canada.

 Andersen, J.P., Papazoglou, K., Pitel, M., Weerasinghe, A., & Daoust, A. (2016, March).
 Predicting Police Performance from Stress Physiology: Implications for Police Training Policies.
 Poster Presentation at the 2016 Annual Meeting of the American Psychosomatic Society, Denver, CO.